Which? Don’t Buy televisions

 - From how easy it is to get set-up to how well laid out the remote is, we test every facet of what it's like to use each TV.
 We look for intuitive menus and responsive navigation so you can find what you want to watch as easily as possible.

 A new TV should bring new life to your favourite films and TV shows.
-Make sure you're not left with Don't Buy dud.
+Make sure you're not left with a disappointing Don't Buy.

 Find out which TVs are Don't Buys and which are Best Buys by taking out a £1 trial to Which?